Dashon/statistics-for-strava/QT_WELCOME.md

-# Welcome to Your Personal Running Dashboard, QT! 🏃‍♂️
+# Welcome to Your Personal Running Dashboard, QT!

-This is a **custom build** of Statistics for Strava, specifically tailored for you with the new **Run Letters** feature.
+This is your **custom running dashboard**, designed specifically for you with the **Run Letters** feature at its heart.

 ---